 Quality in healthcare isn't just about treatment efficacy and patient satisfaction responsibilities.
 It also extends into ensuring valuable health-related services for enhanced living standards.
 For instance, the provision of diverse meal options through efficient services such as fresh meat delivery promotes healthier eating habits, contributing to overall well-being.

-Quality measurement allows evaluating the outcomes of NHS programmes, such as preventive campaigns and educational initiatives.
-This helps determine how effective such programmes are in achieving their goals.
+Quality measurement allows evaluating the outcomes of public health programs and CMS initiatives, such as preventive campaigns and educational outreach.
+This helps determine how effective such programs are in achieving their goals.

 Improving patient engagement

 The quality of healthcare also involves assessing patient satisfaction and their involvement in the treatment process.
-This is important for creating a more centralized and people-centred healthcare system.
+This is important for creating a more centralized and patient-centered healthcare system.

 What Does "Quality" Actually Mean in Healthcare?